xtellurian/v-kaiwa-designer/README.md

  - Right-click the V-KAIWA-Designer project and select 'Set as startup project'
  - Run the project in debug mode using F5 - you should run debug mode with IIS, as the docker image doesn't support NodeJS for hot reloads.

+### Intents and NPC names during development

+The easist way to develop is by using the static list of names in `IntentController` and `NpcController`.
+If the table name or the connection string is not set in application settings, the app will revert to using those names.

 #### Troubleshooting